Polyosma rhytophloia

-Polyosma rhytophloia, commonly known as wrinkled bark polyosma, is a plant in the family Escalloniaceae which is endemic to parts of eastern Queensland, Australia.
+Polyosma rhytophloia, commonly known as wrinkled bark polyosma, is a plant in the family Escalloniaceae endemic to parts of eastern Queensland, Australia.
 It was first described in 1926.

 Description

 Polyosma rhytophloia is a small evergreen tree growing up to 11 m high with a greenish/grey trunk measuring up to 15 cm diameter.
-The glabrous, or hairless, leaves are elliptic to oblanceolate, with an cuneate base, an acuminate tip and a serrated margin.
-The lateral veins number from 6 to 12 either side of the midrib, and are conspicuous on both surfaces of the blade.
+The glabrous, or hairless, leaves are elliptic to oblanceolate, with a cuneate base, an acuminate tip and a serrated margin.
+The lateral veins on either side of the midrib number from 6 to 12, and are conspicuous on both surfaces of the blade.

 The inflorescence is a raceme (an unbranched spike) produced in the leaf axils or at the ends of branches.
 The cream/purple flowers are tubular, about 12 mm long by 3 mm wide.
 The fruit is a rounded or ovoid, dark purple or black berry containing a single seed.
 The fruit measures about 12 × 10 mm and the seed about 9 × 7 mm.